 Porridge is perfect for breakfast but also makes for a quick and easy lunch, dinner or supper meal.
 I often have a bowl of porridge for dinner whenever I am too tired to prepare anything else.

-I generally add a tbsp of flax meal, a tbsp of bran, blueberries or bananas, and sprinkled with nuts, seeds or coconut.
+I generally add a tablespoon of flax meal, a tablespoon of bran, blueberries or bananas, and sprinkled with nuts, seeds or coconut.
 A slice or two of wholemeal toast adds more nutrition and ensures that I am filled up for many hours.

 I would think this meal is much more valuable, and doesn't take much time or effort, compared with sticking a frozen pizza in the oven.